UnperishedDev/UnperishedDev/README.md

-- 👋 Hi, I’m @UnperishedDev
+- 👋 Hi, I’m @UnperishedDev.
 - 👀 I’m interested in developing Minecraft mods + modpacks!
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on nothing at the moment.
-- 📫 How to reach me (you can't at the moment)
+I have previously learned HTML5, CSS (not JS though because I got bored with web development).
+In the future, I may learn C++, C#, or Kotlin.
+- If you'd like to see some modding projects I've made, head over to my profile on [Modrinth](https://modrinth.com/user/UnperishedDev),

 <!---
 UnperishedDev/UnperishedDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.